Get a great result with neat ideas for an easier clean

 Always thoroughly clean your floors before applying floor polish.
 A microfibre mop and pH neutral cleaning chemical that's specially developed for laminate or wood floors is the best approach, so add some specialist cleaner to your spring shopping list.
 Trigger sprays and spray mops put less liquid on the floor than a mop and bucket and are therefore much kinder to laminate and wood floors.
 Try the Bona Spray Mop with a cartridge of Bona Floor Cleaner - you simply squeeze the trigger on the mop handle to release a mist of the floor cleaner.

 Once your floor is clean, laminate or wood floor polish adds a layer of protection against wear and tear.
 It also fills in light scratches and revives dull surfaces.
-If you have a laminate or solid wood floor in an area where there is a high risk of spilling water or liquid, like in a kitchen or bathroom, the extra protection of a floor polish can be even more valuable.
+If you have a laminate or solid wood floor in an area where there is a high risk of spilling liquid, like in a kitchen or bathroom, the extra protection of a floor polish can be even more valuable.
 Look for floor polishes that are reinforced with polyurethane for extended protection and wear resistance.

 Maintain stone floors and tiles